Rudolph the Red-Nosed Reindeer and the Island of Misfit Toys: Plot

-The Toy Taker's blimp arrives and manages to steal them with the Misfit Toys, except Bumble, who is too big to fit into the blimp, so he follows on a floating iceberg.
-The Toy Taker realizes that they are intruders, and dumps them out of the blimp.
-They fly back, and Yukon pursues the thief around the blimp.
-Yukon's shoes puncture holes, and he falls off the blimp after losing balance, but he is caught by Bumble.
+Unable to arrive in time to save Castaway Cove's toys, Rudolph's group sets their trap on the Island of Misfit Toys.
+They manage to sneak aboard the blimp with the Misfit Toys except for Bumble, who is too large to fit into the blimp, so he follows on an ice flow.
+Eventually, the Toy Taker realizes that they are intruders, and dumps them out of the blimp.
+They fly back and Yukon pursues the Toy Taker around the blimp, but his shoes puncture holes, and he falls off the blimp after losing balance, but he is caught by Bumble.
 Hermey pilots the blimp back to Christmastown, and he is saved by Bumble before crashing.
-The Toy Taker attempts to escape by heading into Yukon's Peppermint Mine.

-A chase ensues, ending with Yukon catching him with Hermey's dental floss.
-After removing the Toy Taker's coat and hat, the figure is revealed to be a slightly ripped teddy bear on stilts named Mr. Cuddles.
-Cuddles explains that he used to belong to a boy named Steven who outgrew him, and he was eventually thrown away.
+The Toy Taker attempts to escape by heading into Yukon's Peppermint Mine, with Rudolph and Clarice following him.
+A mine cart chase ensues, ending with Rudolph saving the Toy Taker from falling to his death.
+As the rest of the group and Christmastown residents arrive, the Toy Taker tries fleeing through a cave, but is caught by Yukon and Rudolph using Hermey's dental floss.
+After removing the Toy Taker's coat and hat, the figure is revealed to be a ripped teddy bear on stilts named Mr. Cuddles, who explains that he used to belong to a boy named Steven who outgrew him and he was eventually thrown away.
 Afterward, he became the Toy Taker in an effort to save other toys from meeting the same fate.
 Santa explains that although it is true that some children outgrow their toys, he knew that Steven was looking for him.

 Rudolph and his friends agree to bring Mr. Cuddles to Queen Camilla to repair him and cheer him up.
-Rudolph also reconsiders changing his nose, realizing that it has more uses.

-Santa leaves to deliver presents, and Mr. Cuddles is returned to his owner.
-Santa tells him that Steven intended to save him as a family gift.
-He explains that he's all grown up now with a child of his own.
-He places him in the bed of Steven's young daughter, who awakens and cuddles him.
-Steven walks into the room to check on his daughter and smiles as Santa and Rudolph fly away into the night.
+Rudolph also decides to keep his nose, realizing how useful it is.
+Mr. Cuddles returns all the toys ahead of Christmas Eve, and later he accompanies Santa and Rudolph on their annual voyage.
+Along the way, Santa tells him that Steven intended to save him as a family gift, and explains that he is all grown up now with a child of his own.
+Santa places Mr. Cuddles in the bed of Steven's young daughter, who awakens and embraces him.
+Steven walks into the room to check on his daughter and smiles as Santa, Rudolph, and the other reindeer fly away into the night.